Description

 Performance Evidence

-To demonstrate competency in this unit, a candidate must meet the elements and performance criteria by slinging and directing the movement of at least five loads of differing shapes, sizes and weights.
+To demonstrate competency in a Dogging Licence, a candidate must meet the elements and performance criteria by slinging and directing the movement of at least five loads of differing shapes, sizes and weights.

 The loads must be moved by a slewing mobile crane of a maximum rated capacity of at least seven tonnes.